kzhovn/statusbar-pomo-obsidian/README.md

 "Log active note" will include a link to the active note at the time the pomodoro timer started in the log message.

+You can open the current log file by clicking the timer.

 ## Compatability
 Tested on Linux from Obsidian 0.9.12, but should work on other OSes and older Obsidian versions.